Hassan Sunny: Senior

 Hassan had to wait until 18 February 2004 for his first cap for the Singapore national team, which came against India in a 2006 FIFA World Cup qualifiers.
 In January 2010, Hassan was selected to participate in the 2010 King's Cup, where he played in all three matches against Thailand, Denmark and Poland.
 On 9 August 2014, Hassan captained Singapore on the country's independence day in a goalless draw against Hong Kong.
 On 14 October, he captained Singapore to a 2–2 draw against Macau.
 On 13 June 2016, Hassan was chosen as the starting goalkeeper against two-time FIFA World Cup winners Argentina in a friendly match where he conceded two goals before being subbed out for Izwan Mahbud in the 50th minute.
 Hassan won his 75th cap for the Lions in early September 2018 against Mauritius.
-On the 18th of August 2024, Hassan retired from international football after 115 caps over 20 years.
+On 18 August 2024, Hassan retired from international football after 115 caps over 20 years.

+Media headlines in Indonesia and Singapore for his performances

 Hassan was selected for the 2020 AFF Championship that took place in December 2021, featuring in all of Singapore's games and making 20 saves throughout the entire tournament.
 On 25 December 2021, Hassan made 11 saves for the Lions against Indonesia but got sent off in the 118th minute of extra time after a last-man tackle on Irfan Jaya.
 The Lions lost 4–2 in the end.
 He was later voted into the "Team of the Tournament" for his performance in the entire tournament.

 On 24 September 2022, 18 years on from that World Cup qualifier against India in Goa in his international debut, he earned his 100th cap against the same opponents in the 2022 VFF Tri-Nations Series.

 During the 2026 FIFA World Cup qualification match against China at the Singapore National Stadium, Singapore was down by two goals when they conceded a penalty.
 Hassan made a penalty save, denying Wu Lei from scoring.
 The game later ended in a 2–2 draw.

+Media headlines in China

 During the 2026 FIFA World Cup qualification match against Thailand, where the opponents were one goal short of qualifying for the next round, Hassan performed 11 saves.
 Although Singapore ultimately lost to Thailand 3–1, the result meant that Thailand did not progress to the next round, and China, the next runner-up in the group, qualified instead.

 Hassan's performance during the match impressed many Chinese viewers and received significant publicity on Chinese social media platforms.
 Many Chinese football fans complimented his saves and showed their appreciation and support by patronizing his nasi padang stalls and sending him money via the QR code displayed for payment at his stalls.
 He was also mobbed by fans during a family trip to Shanghai following the game.